 - Sings of excessive moisture in your basement

 - You live in a flat or low area

 - The soil around your house easily traps water

 If you do not like pipes in your interior, there is also a pipeless French drain system available.
 However, you should note that is not as effective as the traditional drainage system.

 The weeping tile and the French drain are the two terms often used interchangeably.
 The two systems perform very similar tasks and have similar functions.

 The weeping tile is a type of French drain, and it is a drain that is built to protect a structure against hydrostatic pressure.
 While the original French drain is placed below the surface and is mainly designed to prevent the excessive saturation of the soil.

-Therefore, both terms refer to the same system, and there is not much difference between the two systems.
+Both terms refer to the same system, and there is not much difference between the two systems.

-How Much Does French Drain Cost?
+How Much Does a French Drain Cost?